 Alphanumeric originators can be preregistered only by locally registered companies.
 The route that is used for local A2P traffic is called Transactional.

 - India's telecom regulator TRAI has introduced the National Do Not Call (DNC) Registry that allows for mobile subscribers to opt out from receiving telemarketing messages/calls by registering their numbers with this Registry and, thus, blacklisting them for MKT traffic.
+Therefore, MKT messages will never be delivered to DND numbers regardless of the time of dispatch.
 To verify whether a number is on the DND list, go to http://www.nccptrai.gov.in/nccpregistry/saveSearchSub.misc

 Maximum Message Length: